Hampstead (film)

-Hampstead is a 2017 British drama film directed by Joel Hopkins and written by Robert Festinger.
+Hampstead is a 2017 comedy-drama film directed by Joel Hopkins and written by Robert Festinger.
 It is based on the life of Harry Hallowes who successfully claimed ownership of a half-acre plot of Hampstead Heath.
 The film stars Diane Keaton, Brendan Gleeson, James Norton, Lesley Manville, Jason Watkins, Hugh Skinner, and Simon Callow.

-The film was released on 23 June 2017, by Entertainment One Films.
+Hampstead was released in the United Kingdom by eOne on 23 June 2017.